-- Performing Arts Showcasing Critique and Coaching: What do you need to do to grab the attention of presenters in a 10-20 minute showcase?
-Although I can critique a video or via Skype, seeing the showcase in person is the most productive way to offer advice and make improvements.
-After all, showcases are all about live performance.
+- Performing Arts Showcasing Critique and Coaching: What do you need to do to grab the attention of presenters in a 10-20 minute showcase or even a 90-second virtual video?
 I have seen hundreds of showcases and adjudicated dozens and know what most presenters want.
 Check out my blog post on my overriding thoughts about showcasing.
 And although the delivery method may be in flux as we continue to move through the pandemic, the need from presenters remains relatively constant.

 - Board Development: Who should be on your board, what power should they have, how much should they contribute, are they a decision-making or advisory focused group, and how do you get them and keep them engaged?

-- Messaging Critique: Are your printed materials, web site, logos, videos, and other materials saying what you want them to say?
+- Messaging Critique: Are your printed materials, web site, logos, videos, social media content, and other materials saying what you want them to say?
 What about messages your staff and other stakeholders are telescoping?

-- Strategic Planning: Certainly an overused and often misunderstood concept, but it’s one born out of a need to keep moving forward, making your work relevant and dynamic.
+- Strategic Planning: Certainly an overused and often misunderstood concept, but the essence of “strategic planning” is born out of a need to keep moving forward, making your work relevant and dynamic.
 Do you have a mission, a vision, goals, purpose, direction?
 Is it a dynamic, adaptive plan?
 Do you need to take an audit of your mission and goals?
 And what are the short-term needs for planning for the long-term?

-- Press Kit Analysis: Is your arsenal of press materials ample to convince presenters to book your artist and is it what presenters need to sell tickets?
+- Press Kit and EPK Analysis: Is your arsenal of press materials ample to convince presenters to book your artist and is it what presenters need to sell tickets?
 What is best to compile into an Electronic Press Kit?
 As a presenter, do you have the right content and materials to engage your audiences and sell seats?

 - Budget Analysis: Is your budget based on reality and with enough forward funds in case of that wallet-busting emergency?

 - Artist Appreciation: An odd titled subject, but how many artists really understand the business side of touring?
-Are you an agent or manager that struggles to get your artists to appreciate the work involved in your getting bookings?
+Are you an agent or manager that struggles to get your artists to appreciate the work involved in your getting bookings for them?
 How can I help make them understand the totality of our business?